 If a station is 100% full, this rises to 70p per minute.
 Tesla insists it doesn’t want to make any money from idle fees, and that the policy is in place simply to encourage users to free up charging bays for others as promptly as possible.
 If you move your car within five minutes of reaching a full charge, no idle fee will be charged.

 Tesla Supercharger map

 Most Tesla Superchargers are located at motorway service stations, which make long-distance, electric-powered travel across the country a very realistic prospect.
 If you use Tesla’s sat nav to plan a long journey, the system will automatically work out the best route to take, factoring in the ideal stations to stop and recharge at along the way.

 Globally, there are around 2,000 Tesla Supercharger locations, with 18,000 individual chargers, spread across more than 40 countries.
-Around 500 of those chargers can be found at sites in the UK, while there's also a host of 'destination' chargers offering slower charge speeds for overnight top-ups.
+Over 600 of those chargers can be found at sites in the UK, while there's also a host of 'destination' chargers offering slower charge speeds for overnight top-ups.
 These are usually located in car parks or outside hotels; anywhere you’d expect to be parked for a few hours or more.